 What Will They Learn?™ rates each college on how many of seven core subjects the institution (or, in many cases, the Arts & Sciences or Liberal Arts divisions) requires.
-The subjects are: Composition, Literature, Foreign Language, U.S. Government or History, Economics, Mathematics, and Natural or Physical Science.
+The subjects are: Composition, Literature, Foreign Language, U.S. Government or History, Economics, Mathematics, and Natural Science.
 The grade is based on a detailed examination of the latest publicly-available online course catalogs at the time of review.

 Composition.
 An introductory college writing class focusing on grammar, clarity, argument, and appropriate expository style.
 Remedial courses may not be used to satisfy a composition requirement.
 University-administered exams or portfolios are acceptable only when they are used to determine exceptional pre-college preparation for students.
 Writing-intensive courses, "writing across the curriculum" seminars, and writing for a discipline are not acceptable unless there is an indication of clear provisions for multiple writing assignments, instructor feedback, revision and resubmission of student writing, and explicit language concerning the mechanics of formal writing.

 Literature.
 A comprehensive literature survey or a selection of courses of which a clear majority are surveys and the remainder are literary in nature, although single-author or theme-based in structure.
 Freshman seminars, humanities sequences, or other specialized courses that include a substantial literature survey component count.

 U.S. Government or History.
 A survey course in either U.S. government or history with enough chronological and/or topical breadth to expose students to the sweep of American history and institutions.
 Narrow, niche courses do not count for the requirement, nor do courses that only focus on a limited chronological period or a specific state or region.
 Rigorous state- or university-administered exams are accepted for credit.

 Economics.
 A course covering basic economic principles, preferably an introductory micro- or macroeconomics course taught by faculty from the economics or business department.